TraPS-VarI/TraPS-VarI/docs/index.rst

 * -assembly=37/38 (which assembly to use, dbSNP is only supported for 38)

-.. note:: The script will generate outputfiles namely -TraPS_VarI.Output-1, 2 & 3 each with the following appended columns:-
+.. note:: The script will generate output files namely -TraPS_VarI.Output-1, 2 & 3 each with the following appended columns:-

 	1. Uniprot Entry name,
 	2. Uniprot Entry ID,